akostrik/stage_telegram_python/README.md

 `Server 1` and `Server 2` represent the backend functionality, while `Server 3` ensures the frontend one.

-`Server 1` creates a listening socket on Telegram API, and then blocks while waiting for new connections. `Server 2` listens, by the same means, to `Server 2` API, and `Server 3` listens to `Server 3` API.
-It means that the kernel puts the processus into an interruptible sleep state and runs other processes. [^14]
+`Server 1` creates a [listening](https://superuser.com/questions/837933/how-do-web-servers-listen-to-ip-addresses-interrupt-or-polling#:~:text=Essentially%2C%20they%20use%20blocking%20I,state%20and%20runs%20other%20processes) socket on Telegram API, and then blocks while waiting for new connections. `Server 2` listens, by the same means, to `Server 2` API, and `Server 3` listens to `Server 3` API.
+It means that the kernel puts the processus into an interruptible sleep state and runs other processes.

 ## The parameters of the application
 - The characteristics of the propaganda